Vietnam.vn - Nền tảng quảng bá Việt Nam

 Van Hugo even asserted that her stunted growth was due to nutrition, that she was born with dwarfism, and that taking calcium supplements would not make her taller, but drinking milk would definitely make her taller.
 These advertisements are widespread on online sales platforms and social networks.

-BTV Quang Minh also regularly appears in a video promoting Hiup milk.
+Editor Quang Minh also regularly appears in a video promoting Hiup milk.
 He affirmed the prestige of the product when standing next to his son named Duc Anh and introducing: "Now he is 14-15 years old and has a height that is superior to his father.
-How can my son have a height of 1m78 now?
-I have applied it to all 4 of them, that is 2 glasses of Hiup milk every day..." - the advertising words that have made many viewers absolutely believe.
+How can my child have a height of 1m78 now?
+I have applied it to all 4 of you, that is 2 glasses of Hiup milk every day..." - the advertising words that have made many viewers absolutely believe.

 And also during the past time, when mentioning Hiup milk, consumers all know the image of Van Hugo "talking nonstop" next to the warehouse, constantly "closing orders".
 From the "guarantee" of famous people, many families have trusted, bought and used it.

-Celebrities' actions when Hiup milk was found to be fake: Immediately became victims!
+Celebrities' actions when Hiup milk was found to be fake: Immediately become victims!

-On May 19, the authorities initiated a case related to the Hiup product which was identified as counterfeit.
-Accordingly, the investigation results so far determined that the "HIUP 27 nutritional product" packaged in boxes and cans of powdered milk in three types of 420g, 650g and 800g did not ensure the ingredients and nutritional content, and was counterfeit.
+On May 19, the authorities initiated a case related to Hiup products identified as counterfeit.
+Accordingly, the investigation results so far determined that "HIUP 27 nutritional product" packaged in boxes and cans of powdered milk in three types of 420g, 650g and 800g does not ensure the ingredients and nutritional content, is counterfeit.

 The authorities also determined that the testing documents and circulation records showed signs of being falsified or distorted.
 Notably, this product sample did not contain enough micronutrients as declared.